Llenar70/allye-doc/Propensity Score Matching.md

         *   `SMD Before`: SMD before matching
         *   `SMD After`: SMD after matching (background color green if absolute SMD <= 0.1, red if > 0.1)
         *   `Improvement %`: Shows the percentage decrease in the absolute value of SMD due to matching.

+*   **Status Bar Diagnostics**
+    *   After execution, the status bar displays overlap diagnostics (e.g., fraction of treated/control outside the estimated common support).
+Use this as a quick quantitative check alongside the PS distributions.

 ## Usage Example